-As a mom of a gaggle of children, I say, “Obviously!”
-Three cheers for keeping your brood close while cooking dinner; multitasking (and now the workhorse island) is at the heart of every home.
-As a designer, I look at how we can make the island not only functional but also personalized enough to make toggling between family life, social gathering and meal prep a seamless transition.
+Multitasking is at the heart of every home.
+As a designer, I look at how we can make a kitchen island not only functional but also personalized enough to make toggling between family life, social gathering, and meal prep a seamless transition.

-With cabinets on all sides of the island, a hallmark of the workhorse island, storage is condensed and maximized.
-This makes it possible for you to use less upper cabinets, which provides more visual lightness and an open feel to the space.
+With cabinets on all sides of the island, a hallmark of the workhorse island, storage is condensed and maximized, making it possible for you to use fewer upper cabinets and providing more visual lightness and an open feel to the space.
 Low storage in the island makes storing dishes, even glasses, easier.
 The single movement of opening up a drawer instead of reaching to upper cabinets saves space and strain on your already overworked back.
 Plus, kiddos can get a glass of water themselves.
-Bonus round!

-Are you dreaming about the ultimate workhorse island for your kitchen that is necessary, useful and beautiful?
-Call or email me and let’s talk.
+Are you dreaming about the ultimate workhorse island for your kitchen that is functional and beautiful?
+Contact us, and we’ll talk.